-More than 34 years later, the PTATC now hosts more than 100 of the area’s top men’s and women’s tennis players during this annual, mixed doubles tournament.
-To date, the PTATC has raised over $5.5 million for children’s cancer research.
+Thirty-five years later, the PTATC now hosts more than 100 of the area’s top men’s and women’s tennis players during this annual, mixed doubles tournament.
+To date, the PTATC has raised over $5.7 million for children’s cancer research.

 In 2018, the Pine Tree Apple Tennis Classic (PTATC) Advisory Committee formed its own entity.
 This Minnesota nonprofit corporation, Pine Tree Apple Classic Fund (PTACF), is committed to continuing the PTATC tradition.

 We invite you to watch the videos below to hear the amazing story of the Pine Tree Apple Tennis Classic (PTATC) and learn about the research programs at Children's Minnesota that benefit from funds raised by Pine Tree Apple Classic Fund.